pendle-finance/documentation/docs/Governance/vePENDLE.md

 ## LP Reward Boost

-If you LP in a pool while you are holding vePENDLE, your $PENDLE incentives and rewards for all of your LPs will be further boosted as well, by up to 250% based on your vePENDLE value.
+If you LP in a pool while you are holding vePENDLE, your PENDLE incentives and rewards for all of your LPs will be further boosted as well, by up to 250% based on your vePENDLE value.

 ![Boost received against vePendle](/img/governance/vependle_boost.jpg "Boost received against vePendle")

 Although your vePENDLE value decays over time, your LP boost rate is calculated at the time the boost is first applied.
 The boost rate will remain constant until you update your LP positions, in which case the rate will change based on your current vePENDLE value.

-To receive boosted rewards, you should lock your $PENDLE into vePENDLE first before LPing.
+To receive boosted rewards, you should lock your PENDLE into vePENDLE first before LPing.

 If you are already LPing and want to boost your rewards with vePENDLE, you have to manually [apply the boost](// TODO link here) after voting for the pool.